 where $L,d,D$ are the upper bounds for $L_t,d_t,$ and $D_t$, $0\le t\le T-1$, respectively. \end{corollary} \begin{proof} Take $\delta_t=\epsilon$ for all $0\le t\le T-1$ and apply Theorem~\ref{thm:DeterministicDDPComplexityUpperBound}.

-\end{proof} The optimality criterion in Corollary~\ref{cor:RelativeOptimalityGapComplexityBound} is reasonable, since practical problems are usually solved in a relative scale with respect to the number of stages.
+\end{proof} The termination criterion in Corollary~\ref{cor:RelativeOptimalityGapComplexityBound} corresponds to the usual relative optimality gap, if the total objective is known to grow at least linearly with \(T\), as is the case for many practical problems.
 Last, we consider a special case where $\calX_t$ are finite for all $0\le t\le T-1$. \begin{corollary} Suppose the cardinality $\abs{\calX_t}\le K<\infty$ for all $0\le t\le T-1$, for some positive integer $K$.
 In this case, if Algorithm~\ref{alg:DeterministicDualDP} terminates with an $\epsilon$-optimal root node solution $(x_0^*,y_0^*)$, then the iteration index is bounded by

 \end{corollary} \begin{proof} Note that when $\calX_t$ is finite, it can be covered by degenerate balls $B_0(x)$, $x\in\calX_t$.
 Thus $D_{t,k}=0$ for $k=1,\dots,K_t$ and $K_t\le K$ by assumption.
 Apply Theorem~\ref{thm:DeterministicDDPComplexityUpperBound}, we get $i\le\sum_{t=0}^{T-1}\sum_{k=1}^{K_t}1\le TK.$